gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.InformationAddress.md

 > `optional` **country**: `string`

-- Name of the country, e.g. India
+- Name of the country, e.g. India.

 ***